Check your spam folder. Please add teachwithme.com to your contacts to ensure delivery of TWM related emails.

 For example, when I do a workshop I’ll always have at least 1 or 2 hesitant attendees who’ll say: “That looks wonderful, but I can’t do that.”
 I shove a change bag in their hand.
 They do the trick and comment.
 “That’s so easy!
 I LOVE this!
 Can I try it again?”
 And then the fun begins…

-7. Why do you have a lock on the sample pages?
+7. Why do you have a lock on some of the sample pages?